 The optimal duration of therapy is unknown.
 Limited data available from long-term studies in adults indicate that the initial clinical improvement is maintained for at least two years with continued therapy.
 When methotrexate tablets are discontinued, the arthritis usually worsens within 3 to 6 weeks.

 The patient should be fully informed of the risks involved and should be under constant supervision of the physician.
-(See PRECAUTIONS: Information for Patients.)
+(See Information for Patients under PRECAUTIONS.)
 Assessment of hematologic, hepatic, renal, and pulmonary function should be made by history, physical examination, and laboratory tests before beginning, periodically during, and before reinstituting methotrexate therapy.
 (See PRECAUTIONS.)
 Appropriate steps should be taken to avoid conception during methotrexate therapy.
 (See PRECAUTIONS and CONTRAINDICATIONS.)